SOUTH CAROLINA CRIMINAL DEFENSE LAWYER

 Defending Your Future, Not Just Your Case

-When you’re facing a criminal charge, everything can move fast: bond conditions, court dates, no-contact restrictions, and decisions that can affect your job, your family, and your record.
+A South Carolina Criminal Defense Lawyer should move quickly when a criminal charge threatens your job, your family, your record, and your future.
+Everything can move fast: bond conditions, court dates, no-contact restrictions, and decisions that can shape the entire case early.
 We defend people across South Carolina with a clear plan and a defense built around the evidence, not assumptions.

 Criminal Charges We Defend